lemiLab/lemiLab.github.io/Readme.md

-Thanks for downloading this template!

 # Lemi Lab Website

 ## Description

 A website created for the lab to showcase our research projects and team members.

-## Demo

-You can access the live demo [here](https://labwebsite.example.com).

 ## Prerequisites